Nikos Liberopoulos: Eintracht Frankfurt

-Liberopoulos signed a two-year deal and received the number 10 shirt.
-He made his Bundesliga debut for Eintracht Frankfurt, playing the full 90 minutes against Hertha BSC on 17 August 2008 at the Commerzbank-Arena in Frankfurt.
+On 13 July, Liberopoulos signed a two-year deal for Eintracht Frankfurt and was given the number 10 shirt.
+He made his Bundesliga debut, playing the full 90 minutes against Hertha BSC on 17 August 2008 at the Commerzbank-Arena in Frankfurt.
 Liberopoulos scored his first goal against Mainz 05.
 He won 55 caps scoring 13 goals in all competitions.

 Return to AEK Athens

-Liberopoulos again signed for AEK Athens in the summer of 2010 and put in an impressive display in AEK's 5–3 win against Australian A-League club Sydney FC on 25 July 2010, scoring one goal and setting up two others.
+In the summer of 2010 Liberopoulos returned to Greece and AEK Athens.
+He put in an impressive display in AEK's 5–3 win against Australian A-League club Sydney FC on 25 July 2010, scoring one goal and setting up two others.
 Liberopoulos also scored against Blackburn three days later.
 He made his league debut against Kerkyra and scored his first official goal in a UEFA Europa League match against Hajduk Split.
 On 19 January 2010, in a Greek Cup match against Panathinaikos he scored two goals leading his team to victory.
 Liberopoulos was applauded during his substitution later in that game by some of Panathinaikos' fans despite their team's defeat.
 After the match Liberopoulos said "I have spent seven nice years in Panathinaikos in which I matured as a player.
 I keep only the positive things, but now for me AEK is my family and I will do everything for the team." and about the Panathinaikos' fans ovation "It means a lot to me.
 It's a great feeling to be applauded during your substitution.
 There were some hoots also but even if the whole stadium was hooting at me that would not have changed what I have said earlier about my feelings for Panathinaikos".
 On 30 May 2011, Liberopulos won his first trophy in his career with AEK, winning the Greek Cup in 2011 against Atromitos 3–0 while also scoring the first goal and was awarded MVP of the match.

 On 16 June 2011, Liberopoulos signed a new one-year deal keeping him at the club until 2012.
-Also, his teammate Traianos Dellas decided to stay for one year at AEK, in order to stop his professional career with Liberopoulos.
+His teammate Traianos Dellas decided to stay for one year at AEK as well, in order to stop his professional career with Liberopoulos.
 On 20 May 2012, he played his last match with AEK against Panathinaikos.
 A lot of Panathinaikos and AEK fans respected him with a standing ovation when he was exiting the stadium.